camwebb/akflora/pages_md/blog5.md

 </tr>
 </table>

-This further confirms for me that sharing phenotypes as ontologies is the way to go!
+This further confirms for me that sharing phenotypes using ontologies is the way to go!

 ----